 Hindley Street in Adelaide’s northern suburbs has also gained some exposure in recent times because of its crime rate.

-To delve in further, here are the Adelaide suburbs with the higher than average crime rates.
+To dive in further, here are the Adelaide suburbs with the higher-than-average crime rates.

 Adelaide CBD